safespring/web/content/blogg/security-advisory-2021.md

 ---

 {{% ingress %}}
 A vulnerability in {{< tooltip "Log4j" >}}Log4j is a small internal module that handles logging for Java programs.{{< /tooltip >}} was announced on the 10th of December 2021.
-Reports worldwide show that the vulnerability is actively and successfully used in attacks.
+Reports worldwide show that the vulnerability is used actively and successfully in attacks.
 {{% / ingress %}}

- Log4j is a Java based logging utility widely used in popular software systems.
+ Log4j is a Java-based logging utility widely used in popular software systems.

 ### Key Takeaways